10 Business Twitter Accounts That Woman Entrepreneurs Must Follow

 Are You Following These Twitter Accounts that Support Women in Business?

-The women’s section of Forbes has a Twitter account that provides a wealth of information for female business owners.
-The tweets from @WomenatForbes cover everything from managing your social media accounts to honing your leadership skills.
-Plus, because the content is coming from the Forbes team, you’ll also receive beneficial financial advice along the way.
+The women’s section of Forbes has a Twitter account that provides a wealth of information for female business owners. @WomenatForbes‘s tweets cover everything from social media marketing to honing your leadership skills.
+Plus, because the content is coming from the Forbes team, you’ll receive expert financial advice as well!

 Running a successful business is no easy task, as every female entrepreneur knows.
-If you want to read relevant content that will help you as your start your business, you should follow the @womenwhostartup Twitter account.
-It’s an excellent resource that shares information about securing funding, online tools, and stories of women who have successfully started their own businesses.
+If you want to read relevant content about starting a business, you should follow the @womenwhostartup Twitter profile.
+They promote the latest women-owned startups, and provide links to their educational online platform, Connect.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.